 And then there was the time at the Black Sabbath/Blue Oyster Cult concert –the Black & Blue tour they called it — when Blue Oyster Cult started to play “E.T.I.
 (Extra Terrestrial Intelligence),” one of their songs that didn’t get a lot of radio play but happened to be my favorite song on their album, and I shot up out of my seat, arm up over my head, fist pump and a scream Yeeah!
 And for what seemed like a really long minute, I was the only one standing in the entire convention center because I knew the song from the squeak of the first note while it took the rest of the people a few notes before they figured out what song it was.
 It was a weird moment, but a cool one.

-I had gone to this concert with my friend Chris, one of the funniest guys you’d ever meet, who could keep me laughing for hours.
-Like the time we were trippin’ and walking around his neighborhood: well, not quite AROUND his neighborhood.
+I had gone to this concert with my friend Chris, one of the funniest guys you’d ever meet, who kept me constantly laughing.
+Like the time we were trippin’ on some good acid and walking around his neighborhood: well, not quite AROUND his neighborhood.
 We’d walk a few steps and then stop because we were laughing so hard we couldn’t breathe let alone walk; we were out in the street, laughing hysterically for nearly two hours and the farthest we got from his house was three houses down the road, probably in all a total of 180 feet.
 Anyway, that’s another story.
 So here we are back at the Black & Blue concert in the Niagara Falls Convention Center and don’t ya know we ended up getting stuck in the middle of what looked like a never-ending row of seats.
 It wasn’t like that when we sat down.
 We had great floor seats, 9th row from the stage, dead center.
 Of course the middle section was flanked by two other sections, one on the right, one on the left (duh!) with walkways separating the three sections.
 Well, sometime during Blue Oyster Cult’s set, people had moved up to get closer and their chairs filled both walkways.
 So when the lights went up for intermission, we got up so we could go use the lavatories but stopped short when we saw the row configuration had changed.
 We looked in both directions and then at each other and both of us, in unison, said, “Nah.
 We can wait.”
 We psyched ourselves into believing that we didn’t have to pee THAT bad when really we were just too high to try to navigate through and over the sea of people.